Fair Food Fund

 This annual three-day event includes skill building sessions with industry mentors and fellow entrepreneurs to help entrepreneurs refine their business model, solidify plans, and accelerate growth.
 Topics include marketing, telling your story, break-even analysis, understanding financial statements, fundraising, and more.

-Applications are now open for our Boot Camp this December 5-7 in Boston area.
-It is FREE for selected entrepreneurs with the chance to win $10,000 in cash prizes at the final pitch competition.
+The boot camp is free for selected entrepreneurs with the chance to win $10,000 in cash prizes at the final pitch competition.
 Mark your calendar for this year’s public Pitch Competition on December 7.

 Fueling the good food economy.

-Focused on the Northeastern United States, we continue to make incredible strides since the Fund’s 2012 launch including committing more than $2 million in financing and $500,000 in business assistance to good food entrepreneurs and raising more than $6 million in committed grant and PRI funds.
+Focused on the Northeastern United States, we continue to make incredible strides since the Fund’s 2012 launch including committing more than $2 million in financing and $500,000 in business assistance to good food entrepreneurs.
 Dig deeper for latest results in our 2016 Annual Report.

 This work is helping innovative businesses succeed, building a pipeline of investment-ready projects, and providing a vehicle for funders looking to make a difference in our food system.